ken1009us/mlb-rumors-analysis/README.md

 ## Usage

-1. Set up Apache Airflow to create a data pipeline for MLB rumors data extraction, transformation, and loading (ETL).
+1. Configure Apache Airflow and define a DAG to orchestrate the data pipeline for MLB rumors data extraction, transformation, and loading (ETL).
-2. Run the Python script to perform sentiment analysis on MLB rumors data.
+2. Run the Airflow DAG to automatically handle data extraction, perform sentiment analysis on MLB rumors data, and load the processed data.
 3. Load the generated CSV files into Amazon S3.
 4. Configure Tableau to connect to the S3 bucket and visualize the data.

 ## Files

-- `MLB_rumors.csv`: Raw MLB rumors data.
+- MLB_rumors.csv: Raw MLB rumors data.
-- `tag_frequencies.csv`: Tag frequencies for team names and "transaction."
+- tag_frequencies.csv: Tag frequencies for team names and "transaction."
-- `tag_co_occurrences.csv`: Co-occurrence of tags.
+- tag_co_occurrences.csv: Co-occurrence of tags.
-- `sentiment_analysis.csv`: Sentiment scores for MLB rumors articles.
+- sentiment_analysis.csv: Sentiment scores for MLB rumors articles.

 ## Project Origin